Pnajaa/Water-Supply/README.md

 ## 3. Overall diagram

 ## 4. Python program
-==libary needed==

--flask

--MongoDB
+=======How to Run=======

-=== Pico ===
+=== libary needed ===

-main.py -- need to be running in pico

-can edit working presure at line 12

-PRESSURE_SETPOINT = 1 #running state
+Install Required Python Packages on PC/Server

+1.flask

+2.MongoDB

+-command-

+pip install flask flask-socketio eventlet flask-pymongo paho-mqtt pyserial

-=== Sever ===
+=== Hardware Setup ===

-Next use laptop to be the sever.
+1.Connect wire by fllow the wiring diagram

+2.Pico (main.py) :

+Upload main.py and your DAC library (e.g., DfrobotGP8403.py) to your Maker Pi Pico using Thonny or ampy.

+3.PC/Server :

+Place app.py, bridge.py, and index.html in the same project folder.

-  Run bridge.py in Flisk floder -- sending sensor data from pico to Laptop over a USB port handle by MQTT
+bridge.py in Flisk floder -- sending sensor data from pico to Laptop over a USB port handle by MQTT Edit SERIAL_PORT = 'COM6' in bridge.py to match your Pico’s serial port (e.g., COM3 on Windows, /dev/ttyACM0 on Linux).

-After that running the app.py to start flask sevice act to be web framework sending data from backend to frontend(web interface)
+app.py in Flisk floder -- act to be web framework sending data from backend to frontend(web interface)

-use DEV ip to test the web interface or http://127.0.0.1:5000/
+Ensure MongoDB is running locally (mongodb://localhost:27017/water_system).

 ===Web Interface===

+ Use the Web Interface
+Open your browser and go to http://localhost:5000

+You can:

+1.Change mode (OFF, MANUAL, AUTO)

--can handle machine mode (manual-auto-off) and function(Auto - use action button to chagne state, Manual - hold to use pump)
+2.Can handle machine mode (manual-auto-off) and function(Auto - use action button to chagne state, Manual - hold to use pump)

--have interface show the sensor and other setting calue

--have api to the history page that store the machine history data
+3.Set the pressure setpoint (0.05–5.0 bar) and click Set Pressure

+4.View real-time status and history

+=== If needed ===

+If you change hardware pins, update them in main.py

+If you use a different MQTT broker, update it in app.py and bridge.py

+If you use a different MongoDB URI, update it in app.py

 ## 5. Part lists
 1. [Microcontroller: Raspberry Pi Pico](https://datasheets.raspberrypi.com/pico/pico-datasheet.pdf)  *230.00 ฿*